segmentio/segment-docs/src/connections/destinations/catalog/actions-tiktok-audiences/index.md

 4. On the Send test event panel, click **Test Mapping**.
 5. You've created your audience.
 Take note of the `audience_id` from the response as you will need it when you create additional mappings.

-> info ""
-> You can use the same mapping to create as many audiences as you would like.
+You can use the same mapping to create as many audiences as you would like.
 You just need to change the audience name and click **Test Mapping** again.

-> You can create a duplicate audience since TikTok doesn't restrict users from having multiple audiences with the same name.
+You can create a duplicate audience since TikTok doesn't restrict users from having multiple audiences with the same name.
 If you click **Test Mapping** multiple times, you will create audiences with the same name.
 However, each audience will have its own unique `audience_id`.

-> You do not need to update the status of the mapping to `enabled`.
+You do not need to update the status of the mapping to `enabled`.

-- See TikTok's [Create/Delete an audience segment](https://ads.tiktok.com/marketing_api/docs?id=1739940583739393){:target="_blank"} for instructions on how to create a TikTok audience segment.
+See TikTok's [Create/Delete an audience segment](https://ads.tiktok.com/marketing_api/docs?id=1739940583739393){:target="_blank"} for instructions on how to create a TikTok audience segment.

 ### Connect the TikTok Audiences destination